Sag Harbor

 Eelgrass plants prevent erosion, mitigate climate change by storing carbon, produce oxygen, and provide essential habitat for many economically important fish and shellfish.

 The Sag Harbor Shoal eelgrass meadow site was initiated in 2016, but lacked consistent funding to enable annual plantings.
-This project’s fundraising campaign allowed for 1,750 eelgrass shoots (woven into 175 burlap discs) to be planted by our divers in November 2024.
+In 2024, this project’s fundraising campaign allowed for 1,750 eelgrass shoots (woven into 175 burlap discs) to be planted that November by our diver team.

 Multiple species have already been observed utilizing our restored eelgrass meadow including adult bay scallops, flounder, and juvenile black sea bass!